This is the new European Commission, so far

 The Finnish EU presidency's deadline for European Commission nominations elapsed on Monday (26 August).

-Three EU states (France, Italy, and Portugal) have not proposed any one yet and the UK will not do so due to Brexit.
+Two EU states (France and Italy) have not proposed any one yet and the UK will not do so due to Brexit.

 Join EUobserver today